hoahdo/hoahdo.github.io/README.md

 * Creating a personalized portfolio page
 * Using the CSS framework Bootstrap to style the page
 * Implementing modals
+* Using Github Pages to host static web pages

 <!--- Resources Section --->